petrand/Phase_2_MSA2020/README.md

 # Phase_2_MSA2020
+This repository contains a business case of Ring doorbell reviews and a sentiment prediction model for Kaggle made as a project for  Phase 2 MSA 2020.

 ## Description:
 Global smart doorbell market has potential to grow $1.2Billion during 2020-2024.
 With estimated year-over-year growth of 20.5%.
 Ring wants to understand which features have to be improved to gain a larger customer segment.
 Since Ring's parent company is Amazon, the reviews of Ring doorbell on Amazon website were scraped and analysed to understaind the main conserns of the customers.

+## Model:
+LSTM model with embedding matrix trained on Word2Vec or GloVe model.

 ## File Structure:
 <ul>